-Make the Bolognese sauce by adding a good lug of olive oil to a large casserole pan over a medium heat.
-Add the bacon and fry until golden, then add the onions, garlic, carrots, mushrooms and celery, then add the thyme leaves and cook for around 10 minutes, or until softened and lightly coloured, stirring regularly.
+Heat a good lug of oil in a large casserole pan over a medium heat, add the bacon and fry until golden, then add the onions, garlic, carrots, celery, mushrooms and thyme and cook for around 10 minutes, or until softened and lightly coloured, stirring regularly.

-Meanwhile, fill a large pan with salted boiling water, add a drizzle of olive oil, then blanch your pasta sheets for 3 to 4 minutes – it’s best to cook them in batches.
-Drain the sheets then carefully pat them dry with kitchen paper and put to one side until needed.
+Meanwhile, fill a large pan with boiling salted water, add a drizzle of oil, then blanch your pasta sheets for 3 to 4 minutes – it’s best to cook them in batches.
+Drain, then carefully pat dry with kitchen paper and put aside until needed.

-Remove the Bolognese from the heat, then tear in and stir through the basil leaves.
-Have a taste of the sauce and season with a little more salt and pepper if needed.
+When the time’s up, remove the Bolognese from the heat, tear in and stir through the basil leaves and season to taste, if needed.

-To assemble the lasagne, spoon a third of the Bolognese into the bottom of an ovenproof dish (roughly 25cm x 30cm), then follow with a layer of lasagne sheets and a third of your white sauce.
-Add another layer of Bolognese and repeat the process twice more, finishing with a layer of white sauce and the remaining Parmesan.
-Drizzle with olive oil, cover with tin foil, then place in the oven for 20 minutes.
-Remove the foil and cook for a further 30 minutes on the grill/fan setting (at the same temperature), or until golden brown and bubbling at the edges.
-Serve with a lovely fresh green salad.
+To assemble the lasagne, spoon a third of the Bolognese into the bottom of an ovenproof dish (25cm x 30cm), then follow with a layer of lasagne sheets and a third of your white sauce.
+Add another layer of Bolognese and repeat the process twice more, finishing with a layer of white sauce.